OriginTrailClub/deepdive/overview/healthcare/world-federation-of-hemophilia.md

 WFH's strategic priorities include reaching undiagnosed patients and providing sustainable treatment support.
 Their efforts have expanded from a single warehouse hub in the United States to additional hubs in the European Union and India, aiming to place products closer to the areas of need and reduce transportation costs.

 The challenge addressed was tracking and tracing medicine as it moves from the initial delivery points within countries to the end-users, ensuring that every vial can be accounted for from receipt to patient treatment.
-This effort is crucial not only for operational efficiency but also for maintaining trust with donors and complying with audit requirements.
+This effort is crucial not only for operational efficiency, but also for maintaining trust with donors and complying with audit requirements.

 Utilizing OriginTrail and BSI's technology, WFH developed a mobile app for barcode scanning, enabling real-time tracking and tracing of medicines from warehouses to treatment centers and eventually to patients.
 This system allows for the monitoring of medicine utilization, ensuring treatments are used before their expiry and accurately reporting on stock levels and usage to donors.